shakiraa125/PowerBi/README.md

 •Total Tweets: 1,166
 •Insight: These provide a snapshot of overall performance.
 •Dropdown Slicer:
-•Allows filtering data by month for focused analysis.
-💡 Key Learnings:
+•Allows filtering data by month for focused analysis./ 💡 Key Learnings:
 This project sharpened my skills in data transformation, visualization, and problem-solving while boosting my confidence in Power BI!